 With plans to initially open as a cross between a distillery and bar, Drapeau incorporated a microbrewery into the project after learning that much of the equipment needed to craft spirits can play double duty for beer-making.
 Now, he says, Projet Pilote has become the first in the city to marry these varying functions under one roof.
 (After plenty of appeals to the city, Drapeau was also granted permission to operate the distillery in a commercial district, as opposed to an industrial one — another first, he says.)

-Drapeau’s current focus is on crafting small batches of gin, and fruity and nutty eau de vies, but expects to eventually turn his attention to whiskey, too.
+Drapeau’s current focus is on crafting small batches of gin and fruity and nutty eau de vies, but he expects to eventually turn his attention to whiskey, too.
 His alcohols form the basis of the bar’s cocktail menu, put together by Justin Presseau to include creations like the “Grand-Mère Smith,” with green chartreuse and a clarified cordial, and the “Kaffir,” made with a lemongrass makrut tincture, smoked salt, lime juice, and Mangosteen mousse — both spiked with gin made on-site.